-A strata depreciation report is an important tool in helping you assess the condition of the property you are buying.
-This is particularly important as prospective home buyers are rarely given access to mechanical rooms to assess the condition of the building elements that they will be soon be responsible to pay to repair.
+A strata depreciation report is an essential tool in helping you assess the condition of the property you are buying.
+This is particularly important as prospective home buyers are rarely given access to mechanical rooms to determine the condition of the building elements that they will soon be responsible for paying to repair.

-This is where it pays off to have a great realtor, such as myself.
-When you purchase a home, I review the depreciation report, the strata documents and the financial statements of the strata you are buying into.
-I explain the reports to you in a way that makes it simple and straightforward to understand.
-If there is something of concern in the documents such as an upcoming assessment or a major repairs on the horizon, then I bring this to your attention.
+This is where it pays off to have a great realtor.
+When you purchase a home, realtors can read and interpret the depreciation report, the strata documents, and the financial statements of the strata you are buying into.

 Baragon, Ellen.
 Jan 8, 2021.
 Strata Depreciation Reports: What REALTORS® and Clients Need to Know.
 BCREA Practice Tips.
 Accessed on Feb 28, 2021.
 Accessed from: https://www.bcrea.bc.ca/uncategorized/strata-depreciation-reports-what-realtors-and-clients-need-to-know/

 About Liz Penner | Your Best Langley Real Estate Agent